On this page

 Architectural factors

-IAM is critical to how users perceive and interact with their applications.
-A good IAM experience is seamless, with the least user involvement with IAM that security permits when accessing an application.
-A poor IAM experience can result in users developing a poor opinion of the application or not using the application at all.
+IAM is critical to how users perceive and interact with their apps.
+A good IAM experience is seamless, with the least user involvement with IAM that security permits when accessing an app.
+A poor IAM experience can result in users developing a poor opinion of the app or not using the app at all.

-Note: This list isn't exhaustive, and strategies for any of them are too numerous and complex to go into here.
-We intend to identify some of the more critical Non-Functional Requirements (NFRs) for your IAM solution and illustrate a few possible strategies to address them.
+Note: This list isn't comprehensive.
+Strategies for breaches are too numerous and complex to go into here.
+Okta intends to identify some of the critical Non-Functional Requirements (NFRs) for your IAM solution and to illustrate a few possible strategies to address them.

 See IAM Terminology for definitions of some terms and concepts used in this article.